 You might say Sheetz is to the convenience store business what Wal-Mart is to discount shopping.
-Noted for being exceptionally large (stores average 4,200 sq. ft., nearly twice the size of the average 7-Eleven), Sheetz stores sell groceries, fountain drinks, baked goods, and made-to-order sandwiches and salads, self-service car washes, as well as discount gas and cigarettes.
-The company operates more than 435 combination convenience stores and gas stations.
-More than half of its stores are in Pennsylvania, but also in five other states.
+Noted for being exceptionally large (stores average up to 5,000 sq. ft., nearly twice the size of the average 7-Eleven), Sheetz stores sell groceries, fountain drinks, baked goods, and made-to-order sandwiches and salads, self-service car washes, as well as discount gas and cigarettes.
+The company staffs 16,000-plus employees operating more than 500 combination convenience stores and gas stations mostly in Pennsylvania, but also in Maryland, North Carolina, Ohio, Virginia, and West Virginia.
 Founded in 1952 by Bob Sheetz, the company is owned and run by the Sheetz family.

-While privately-owned Sheetz doesn't report its financial results, the convenience store operator rang up an estimated $5.7 billion in sales in fiscal 2012 (ended September), up from just around $4 billion in fiscal 2010.
+While privately-owned Sheetz doesn't report its financial results, the convenience store operator rang up an estimated $6.9 billion in sales in fiscal 2014 (ended September), up from around $4 billion in fiscal 2010.

-Sheetz has gone far beyond traditional convenience store fare at locations in Altoona, Pennsylvania, and Raleigh, North Carolina.
+The chain has gone far beyond traditional convenience store fare at locations in Altoona, Pennsylvania, and Raleigh, North Carolina.
 The two "convenience restaurants" are twice the size of a typical Sheetz store and have fried chicken, soups, salads, and pizza, in addition to sandwiches, on the menu.
 The stores seat about 50 people.